Skip to content

 5.1 Upgrade System

 Repeat the installation process.
-The automatic installation script will automatically replace the executable and restart the service.
+The automatic installation script will automatically replace the executable program and restart the service.

 5.2 Start/Stop/Restart Service